MewsSystems/gitbook-distributor-guide/distributor-widget/use-cases/use-own-date-inputs.md

 If you are not sure where to find the configuration id, see [getting started section for initializing Distributor Widget](../getting-started.md#initialize-distributor-widget) for details.

-### 4. Optional dataBaseUrl parameter

-{% hint style="warning" %}
-By default Distributor Widget uses production environment and data.
-If this is what you want, you can ignore this section and not set `dataBaseUrl` in third parameter.
-{% endhint %}

-But if you want to use Distributor Widget with demo data, you need to set [dataBaseUrl](../reference.md#string-databaseurl).
-You can see more details in [testing in demo/staging/testing environment section](./testing-in-staging-environment.md).
+### 4. This guide is written for production environment

+If you want to test this code in different environment, please refer to our guide for [testing in demo/staging/testing environment](./testing-in-staging-environment.md).

 ## Conclusion